You are currently viewing Thowadra, a High Cliff where Guru Rinpoche left a Wooden Garuda

 How to Reach Thowadrak

 Thowadrak is 47 kilometers away from Chamkhar Town.
 The road ends at the foot of the sacred high cliff.
-The Thowadrak trek is a 3-hour hike through the serene and peaceful forest.
-The hike is considered medium difficult though many pilgrims frequent the sacred site quite easily.
+The Thowadrak trek is a 3-hour hike through the serene and peaceful forest from the nearest farm road point.
+The hike is considered medium on difficulty rating though many pilgrims frequent the sacred site quite easily.

 The trail begins near the Karap suspension bridge.
 After about an hour of walking along the dirt road, five minutes beyond a white Chorten, take the right-branching route down to the river’s wooden bridge.
 For 20 minutes, follow the wonderful riverside walk to a second bridge by a Bhutanese-style chorten.